novakgeoenergie/GHEToolManual/docs/sources/tabs/thermal_demand.rst

     Secondly, make sure you know what separator and decimal sign characters are, so you can select them correctly in GHEtool.

+    For more information, go to the article on errors: :ref:`errors`.

 .. tip::
     You can download an example hourly profile :download:`here <Figures/hourly_profile.csv>`.